TomasRichtr/cv-tr-web/README.md

 ## development server

 ### node
-specified in package.json
+specified in package.json / nvm use

 ### npm
-specified in package.json
+specified in package.json / nvm use

 ### run development server